life-itself/web3/notes/market-fundamentalism.md

 # Market Fundamentalism

-In Episode 2 of the series, Rufus Pollock and Stephen Diehl explore perspectives on crypto assets, from that of day traders to quantitative hedge funds, focusing in particualr on the market fundamentalist position.
+In episode #3 of the series, Rufus Pollock and Stephen Diehl explore a common incentive for investing in crypto: the belief - held by day traders and quantitative hedge funds alike - that crypto can make those who trade it a lot of money.
+Particular focus in this episode is placed on the 'market fundamentalist' position.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K5JtPTyc0y0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>